A COLLECTION BY SEKULOVIC

 Why paint a mother without her child?

-Why not?
 They are entitled to their individuality.
 We assume the stereotype: that men are leaders and women care takers.
-Are we to be expected to disappear behind a pile of nappies, laundry, and baby food for another century?
 Today’s Western mother is free to also - on top of being a mother, wife, partner and professional - have a life of her own.
 She has her own friends, her own hobbies or activities that do not involve her partner or her children.
 Our society needs to redefine the image of the mother.
 We are still burdened by an old fashioned stereotype of maternity.

 How do I work?